lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 - MacCulloch, pp. 255--267, 277--285.
 - Sanneh, ch.
 2.
 - John of Damascus, *Fount of Knowledge*.
-- **Short writing assignment 3:** How does John of Damascus explain Islam within the terms of Christian theology and practice?
+- **DUE: Short writing assignment 3:** How does John of Damascus explain Islam within the terms of Christian theology and practice?
 What arguments does he use in his apologetic, and how do they differ from the historical account in MacCulloch and Sanneh?
 Write two full double-spaced pages.
 Use quotations from the primary sources as evidence in your response.

 ### Thursday, March 4: Medieval Christianity and the Middle East